g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 To achieve the pull-to-refresh mechanism, we shall employ touch event handlers capable of detecting the pull-down sign and beginning the process of renewing quotes, as well as transforming the background’s hue to make it more eye-catching.
 The functionality we have implemented in this regard will increase user satisfaction since it allows one to easily refresh content by simply dragging it down.

 ### Adding the Pull-to-Refresh Gesture
 We will include event handlers for touch events to detect when the user pulls down the screen.
 These events are `onTouchStart`, `onTouchMove` and `onTouchEnd`.
-With these handlers, we will be able to tell when the user has pulled down enough to activate refresh.
+With these handlers, we can tell when the user has pulled down enough to activate refresh.

 For example: